dji-sdk/Mobile-SDK-Tutorial/en/iOS/FPVDemo/FPVDemo_en.md

 This tutorial is designed for you to gain a basic understanding of the DJI Mobile SDK.
 It will implement the FPV view and two basic camera functionalities: **Take Photo** and **Record video**.

-   You can download the entire project for this tutorial here: <https://github.com/DJI-Mobile-SDK/iOS-FPVDemo.git>
+   You can download the entire project for this tutorial from this **Github Page**.
+If you want to have a better reading experience, please check out [Gitbook version](http://dji-dev.gitbooks.io/mobile-sdk-tutorials/content/en/iOS/FPVDemo/FPVDemo_en.html)

+   We use Phantom 3 Professional as an example to make this demo.

 ## Download the SDK

 You can download the latest iOS SDK from here: <https://developer.dji.com/mobile-sdk/downloads/>

 The development package includes:

-- SDK demo project (This includes implementation of main features such as camera, gimbal control, Ground Station and Joystick)
+- SDK demo project (This includes implementation of main features such as camera, flightController, gimbal control, etc)
 - Documentations
 - Framework

-Minimum Requirement: iOS 6.1 or above
+Minimum Requirement: iOS 8.0 or above

 ## Import the SDK framework